The W. A. Franke College of Business2012-2013

 International Hospitality Management, Bachelor of Science

-This program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA), the Council on Hotel, Restaurant, and Institutional Education (CHRIE).
+This program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 What Can I Do with a Bachelor of Science in International Hospitality Management?